F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Process for Appeals

 Parties will be given an opportunity to submit a written statement in support of or against the final determination made by the decision-maker.
-Appeals must be submitted to the Title IX Coordinator and Director of Institutional Equity.
+Appeals must be submitted to the Director of Institutional Equity.
 Written appeals must be filed in person, via courier, or via postal or electronic mail within 7 days of distribution of the Notice of Outcome.
 Decisions not appealed within such time are deemed final.
 If an Appeal is submitted, it will be provided to the other party, who will have 7 days to submit an Appeal Response for review by the appellate decision-maker.

 Appeal Determinations and Written Outcomes